 Given that there is no real cure for Rosacea, the goal in any treatment is to minimize the symptoms and manifestations associated with the person’s flair.
 In many cases, physicians will treat the rosacea with a combination of skin care and medications.
 Since every person’s rosacea is unique to them, there is not a uniformly accepted treatment protocol that works for everyone.
 Even treatment durations vary from person to person since everyone is different.
 This is why, at the end of the day, the treatment success is highly variable.

 As is the case with all of medicine, every day brings a new advancement in care.
 One such treatment option that is quickly gaining traction in treating Rosacea is in the use of phototherapy.
 Most people know this as Laser and/or Intense pulse light (IPL) therapy.
 Many physicians are beginning to notice that light-based therapies are proving to be quite effective in treating the small, red blood vessels (telangiectasias) that typically cause the facial redness seen in Rosacea.
 Multiple treatments are normally required to decrease the overall facial redness and to ultimately improve the overall appearance of the skin.
 Although additional studies are needed, early results on the treatment of Rosacea with light-based treatments are quite promising and shown to be effective and safe when used to treat Rosacea.
-If you suffer with rosacea and would like to learn more, please call The Sheen Vein Institute to set up your free consultation.
+If you suffer with rosacea and would like to learn more, please call Sheen Vein and Cosmetics to set up your free consultation.
 Let our staff of experts help guide you down the road to the complexion that you have always wanted.